Hadar933/GooglePhotosAPI/README.md

-a GooglePhotosAPI inhencer (Python) - perform various operations on your google photos, videos and albums
+GooglePhotosAPI inhencer (Python) - performs various operations on your google photos media
 -------------------------------------------------------------------------------

 ### created by: